The Problem: A Heart Attack

 The Path to UPMC's Heart and Vascular Institute in Pittsburgh

 After initial treatment, doctors discussed David’s case with experts at UPMC's Heart and Vascular Institute through a secure teleconference line.
-This partnership gives patients the care of the doctor in the room and all HVI specialists throughout the UPMC system.
+This partnership allows UPMC experts to collaborate with specialists throughout the UPMC system.

 Doctors agreed the best course of action would be to send him to UPMC Presbyterian.
 Soon after, David was on a life-flight from Williamsport to Pittsburgh.